kleidis/Troppical/README.md

 ```
 pyinstaller Troppical.spec
 ```
-## Contirbutation
+## Contributors

 **We welcome anyone to contribute to this project as long as you know **some** Python and test your changes properly**

-- For any ideas on what to do, you can ask over on issues or check th milestones
+- For any ideas on what to do, you can ask over on discussions or check th milestones